Everything you need to know to travel to Kyrgyzstan, from the best things to do, places to visit, budgeting, travel itineraries and plenty more!

-However if you pay for these empty seats they will be on their way, however they may stop and pick up people on route, and still charge them full price, without giving you any money back.
+However if you pay for these empty seats they will be on their way, however, they may stop and pick up people on the route, and still charge them full price, without giving you any money back.

 This is a very new market, so you will need to do some very detailed research.
 Be warned, it is very expensive.

 Whilst there is a lot of accommodation in Kyrgyzstan there is not a huge variety.
 The vast majority are family-run BnB’s and guesthouses.
 These are often excellent value for money and give you the opportunity to build up a great relationship with the owner.

 Generally, luxury accommodation is limited to Bishkek or the northern shore of Issyk Kul for the Russian tourists the descend in the summer months